JohnnyWiseau141/ConnectFour/README.md

 ## Future changes

+- Place the very large winnerIsYou function in separate js file until a shorter one is written
-- Make a shorter and less tedious winnerIsYou function
+- Write a shorter and less tedious winnerIsYou function
 - Experiment more with styling

 ## Original High-Level Psuedocode